 If a party presents documents for consideration after the stated deadlines for submission, the Chair determines whether the opposing party would be prejudiced by the admission of such documents without being given additional time.
+The Chair's decision may be appealed within three (3) business days to the GTA GRC, in which case a majority vote of the GRC shall control the question.

-Conducting the Hearing:
+Conducting the hearing:

 The hearing will not be governed by the rules of evidence.
-An attorney from the Office of the General Counsel will serve as an advisor to the GTA GRC during the hearing and deliberations.
-The hearing is not considered open to the public, and no parties will be allowed in the hearing who are not directly involved in the hearing as either parties, witnesses, or representatives.
+The hearing is not considered open to the public and no parties will be allowed in the hearing who are not directly involved in the hearing as either parties, witnesses, or representatives.
 Witnesses will be sequestered during the hearing.
-Before testifying, parties and witnesses must affirm they will tell the truth; knowingly providing false testimony is a form of professional misconduct that is subject to sanction.
+Before testifying, parties and witnesses must affirm they will tell the truth: knowingly providing false testimony is a form of professional misconduct that is subject to sanction.

-The grievant has the burden of proof to establish by a preponderance of evidence that the respondent did not act in accordance with Kansas Board of Regents or University policies or rules, University work practices, or the MOA.
+The grievant has the burden of proof to establish by a preponderance of evidence that the respondent did not act in accordance with Kansas Board of Regents or University policies or rules, University work practices or the MOA.

 Each party may have equal time to present an opening statement at the beginning of the hearing before calling witnesses for testimony.
 The grievant's case will be presented first, followed by the respondent's case.
 The parties (or representatives) and the members of the GTA GRC may ask questions of the parties' witnesses after testimony is given.
-Each party may each have equal time to present a closing statement.
+Each party may have equal time to present a closing statement.
 The grievant's closing statement will be presented first, followed by the respondent's closing statement.
+Both parties are permitted to submit points of law for consideration by the GTA GRC either orally within their closing statement and/or in writing at the time of closing statements or upon request from the membership of the GTA GRC at any time during the hearing.